BE in Agriculture Engineering: Career, Course, Skills, Options, Outlook, Challenges

 Challenges

-• Long or irregular hours: Depending on the specific job, agriculture engineers may need to work long or irregular hours, including evenings, weekends, and holidays.
+• Protracted or irregular hours: Depending on the specific job, agriculture engineers may need to work long or irregular hours, including evenings, weekends, and holidays.
 This can be a challenge for individuals who prefer a more predictable schedule.

 • Physical demands: Some agriculture engineering tasks, such as fieldwork or equipment maintenance, may involve physically demanding work.
 This can be a challenge for individuals who are not comfortable with or able to perform physically demanding tasks.

-Why Choose BE in Agriculture Engineering
+Why Choose to BE in Agriculture Engineering

 Comments